jmoss333/Psychiatric-Assistant/README.md

 3. **Therapeutic Aftercare Planner**

 The project includes a Node.js backend, React Native mobile app, and simple web dashboard.
 The code is not production-ready but provides a starting point for further development.

+Sample data can be seeded into a Supabase project using the script in `backend/seed-data.js`.
+See `backend/README.md` for setup instructions.